Gizra/Gizra-Way-Book/escalation_and_timeboxing.md

 ### Create a weekly plan

-On the begging or end of the week, the Account Manager creates a weekly plan and they with or without the Team Leads assign the tasks to the developers.
+At the begging or end of the week, the Account Manager creates a weekly plan and they, with or without the Team Leads, assign the tasks to the developers.
 Every Developer gets their tasks for the next week.

 The priority is indicated by how high up the task is on the list.